Basic Inventory Management

 Specialty Bags

-• All three professions can make invisible bags (which don't show up when selling to merchants)
+• All three professions can make invisible bags (Items which don't show up when selling to merchants)

 • Tailors can make 8-20 slot Craftsman's Bags (New crafting materials are placed here first when looting)